ljcucc/math_note_template/README.md

 # Math note template

+When I was in high school, I used to write math notes for homework by hand, just like two people talking to each other, carrying on a conversation from the beginning to the end of a math topic.

+After 5 years, I finally started developing this latex template system to improve my note-taking efficiency and manage my math notes in a more advanced way.

+For this template, My Math Notes can be stored separately in another repository by copying it to this folder and renaming it Pages.
+If pages.tex is found in your notes repository, the template will automatically switch from the example/demo content to your notes content.

+I also implemented a few macros to help me take notes, as shown below.

+## Get Started

+To get started...

 git clone your other pages writing as submodule, and applied your pages in pages.tex. for example

 ```